-Here we present examples of application of HFR data to investigate ecological questions in three Mediterranean coastal areas: the Gulf of Naples (GoN, Tyrrhenian Sea), the Gulf of Manfredonia (GoM, western Adriatic Sea) and the Malta-Sicily Channel (mid Mediterranean Sea).
+Here we present examples of application of HFR data to investigate ecological questions in three Mediterranean coastal areas: the Gulf of Naples (GoN, Tyrrhenian Sea), the Gulf of Manfredonia (GoM, western Adriatic Sea) and the Malta-Sicily Channel (mid-Mediterranean Sea).

-In the GoN, the continuous observations of the HFR current fields highlighted several characteristics of the surface circulation and water exchange between the interior of the gulf and the neighboring open Tyrrhenian Sea (Cianelli et al., 2013).
-An oscillating plankton population dynamic has been also frequently observed in the GoN, at Long-Term Ecological Research station MareChiara (LTER-MC), where plankton abundance is monitored weekly since 1984.
-A proof of concept study (Cianelli et al., 2017), was thus conducted in order to characterize the spatial scales and the provenance of phytoplankton assemblages detected at LTER-MC and to dissect processes regulating plankton dynamics.
+In the GoN, continuous observations of the HFR current fields highlighted several characteristics of the surface circulation and water exchange between the interior of the gulf and the neighboring open Tyrrhenian Sea (Cianelli et al., 2013).
+An oscillating plankton population dynamic has also been frequently observed in the GoN, at Long-Term Ecological Research station MareChiara (LTER-MC), where plankton abundance has been monitored weekly since 1984.
+A proof-of-concept study (Cianelli et al., 2017) was thus conducted in order to characterize the spatial scales and the provenance of phytoplankton assemblages detected at LTER-MC and to dissect processes regulating plankton dynamics.

 The study focused on a year-long analysis carried out for 2009, which was characterized by a very accurate estimate of the surface dynamics, with a reduced number of gaps among ecological measurements and HFR data.
-The approach followed these conceptual steps: (i) Reconstruction of the annual and seasonal regimes of HFR currents detected at the LTER-MC site; (ii) Computation of Lagrangian backtracking simulations advecting virtual phytoplankton patches (VPPs) in the HFR field (Fig. 14, a).
-VPPs were released at LTER-MC site on the dates of the weekly oceanographic campaigns and tracked backward, allowing thus the estimation of the positions of the VPPs up to 4 days (i.e. 96 h) prior to its arrival at LTER-MC; (iii) Identification of the prevailing directions from which the VPPs arrive at LTER-MC site, as resulting from backtracking simulations (Fig.14, b), also allowing the definition of the spatial distribution of the VPPs origin zones (not shown) in the GoN; (iv) Comparison among backtrack Lagrangian reconstruction and ecological analysis based on salinity and Chl-a data obtained through weekly sampling at LTER-MC (Fig. 14, c); (v) Identification of different modes of coupled physical and ecological functioning in the GoN as resulting from physical transport and biological processes ('allogenic' and 'autogenic' factors, respectively).
+The approach followed these conceptual steps: (i) reconstruction of the annual and seasonal regimes of HFR currents detected at the LTER-MC site and (ii) computation of Lagrangian backtracking simulations advecting virtual phytoplankton patches (VPPs) in the HFR field (Fig. 14a).
+VPPs were released at the LTER-MC site on the dates of the weekly oceanographic campaigns and tracked backward, thus allowing the estimation of the positions of the VPPs up to 4 d (i.e., 96 h) prior to arrival at LTER-MC.
+The next step was (iii) identification of the prevailing directions from which the VPPs arrive at the LTER-MC site as resulting from backtracking simulations (Fig. 14b), also allowing the definition of the spatial distribution of the VPP origin zones (not shown) in the GoN.
+This was followed by (iv) comparison among backtracked Lagrangian reconstruction and ecological analysis based on salinity and Chl a data obtained through weekly sampling at LTER-MC (Fig. 14c) as well as (v) identification of different modes of coupled physical and ecological functioning in the GoN as resulting from physical transport and biological processes ("allogenic" and "autogenic" factors, respectively).